chrootlogin/docker-nextcloud/README.md

 Easy usable docker image for [Nextcloud](http://nextcloud.com), the community fork of OwnCloud.

+---

+*Warning:* **This branch is end of life!**

+This image uses PHP 5.6 which soon gets EOL.
+Consider switching to PHP 7 version of this image.
+I will update this image as long it is supported by Nextcloud.
+But I won't add any new features.

+---

 ## Features

 * Uses latest stable version of **Alpine Linux**, bundled with **PHP 5** and **NGinx**.